reshmabidikar/reshmabidikar.github.io/java-interview-questions/java-inheritance-interview-questions-with-examples.md

 To know more about the super keyword, you can read [this](https://learnjava.co.in/java-super-keyword-explained/) article.

-\[table id=29 /\]

 ## Conclusion

 So, in this article, we took a look at some Java Inheritance Interview Questions.
-You can take a look at more interview questions related to other topics [here](https://learnjava.co.in/java-interview-questions/).